doctorfree/gpt4all.nvim/README.md

 `append` and `replace` modify the text directly in the buffer.

 ### Interactive popup

-When using `ChatGPT` and `ChatGPTEditWithInstructions`, the following keybindings are available:
+When using `gpt4all` and `Gpt4AllEditWithInstructions`, the following keybindings are available:

 - `<C-Enter>` [Both] to submit.
 - `<C-y>` [Both] to copy/yank last answer.
 - `<C-o>` [Both] Toggle settings window.